shikhir-arora/fredboat.com/public/markdown/selfhosting.md

 A sample `config.yaml` and an example `credentials.yaml` can be found on [our CI server](#ci-server).

+You need to read and edit both files according to your preferences.
+Occasionally new values are added and old ones replaced or discontinued.
+Check back regularly for updates of those files.

-In order to run FredBoat, you must first populate it with API credentials for Discord in the `credentials.yaml` file.
+In order to run FredBoat, you must populate the `credentials.yaml` file with a bot token for Discord and a Youtube API key.
+More stuff, for example Spotify, can be enabled by filling out the corresponding credentials under `Optional APIs` in the credentials file.

-Music bot only: Fill in the Discord bot token for patron and a Youtube API key.
-Set *patron* to *true* in the `config.yaml` file and *development* to *false*.
-Fill in the Spotify tokens under the `Optional APIs` to be able to load Spotify playlists.

-Full bot: Fill in the Discord bot token for beta, a Youtube API key and every other Optional API key too.
-Set *development* to *true* in the `config.yaml` file and *patron* to *false*.

-Unless you are using docker-compose, make sure to add the JDBC url of your PostgreSQL database to the credentials file.
+Unless you are using docker-compose, make sure to add the JDBC url of your PostgreSQL database to the credentials file too.

 # Build the FredBoat jar from source